-main issues and challenges in housing development,

-- current trends,

-- desired outcomes, and

-- potential policy settings to address the issues.
+- main issues and challenges in housing development, - current trends, - desired outcomes, and - potential policy settings to achieve the desired outcomes.

-The development of strategies to deal with future residential development in the region will be based on analysis of the existing residential market and needs, in conjunction with a detailed assessment of the future capacity of the Region to facilitate the required housing.
+The development of strategies to deal with future residential development in the region will be based on analysis of the existing residential market and needs, in conjunction with a detailed assessment of the future capacity of the region to facilitate the required housing.

-The strategy for residential development under the new Planning Scheme needs to encourage a range of residential accommodation types to promote and supply housing choice to align with the diverse housing needs of the Gympie community.
+The strategy for residential development under the new Planning Scheme should encourage a range of residential accommodation types to promote housing choice and supply to align with the diverse housing needs of the Gympie community.

-The position paper is one of 13 position papers addressing key aspects of the future land use and development policy for Gympie Regional Council.
+The position paper is one of 11 position papers addressing key aspects of the future land use and development policy for the Gympie region.
 The paper has been prepared as part of Stage 2 of the Gympie Regional Council Planning Scheme project and is intended to inform the planning scheme drafting process to occur in Stage 3.